rust-lang/rust/src/librustc/infer/higher_ranked/README.md

 Here is the algorithm we use to perform the subtyping check:

 1. Replace all bound regions in the subtype with new variables
-2. Replace all bound regions in the supertype with skolemized equivalents.
-A "skolemized" region is just a new fresh region name.
+2. Replace all bound regions in the supertype with placeholder equivalents.
+A "placeholder" region is just a new fresh region name.
 3. Check that the parameter and return types match as normal
-4. Ensure that no skolemized regions 'leak' into region variables visible from "the outside"
+4. Ensure that no placeholder regions 'leak' into region variables visible from "the outside"

 Let's walk through some examples and see how this algorithm plays out.